shippingfandom/Wyvern/README.md

 A [compiled](https://en.wikipedia.org/wiki/Compiled_language), [statically](https://en.wikipedia.org/wiki/Type_system#Static_type_checking) and [strong](https://en.wikipedia.org/wiki/Type_safety) typed, [inferred](https://en.wikipedia.org/wiki/Type_inference), [object-oriented](https://en.wikipedia.org/wiki/Object-oriented_programming) programming language written in [MiniScript](https://miniscript.org/) by [H3xad3cimal](https://github.com/GuilhermeBrazilianSamurai) for the game [Grey Hack](https://store.steampowered.com/app/605230/Grey_Hack/)!

-All of the above probably doesn't tell you a thing, so proceed to the features below 👇
+All of the above probably doesn't tell you a thing, so please take a look at the features below 🤭👇

 ...Or, if you're already familiar with the language or are too curious, jump straight to the [Quick Start](#quick-start) 👀

 # Features
 There are several features **Wyvern** has to offer, which are shown below along with some simple examples ✨

-For more complex examples, you can see the [examples](examples) 🔍
+For more complex thingies, you can see the [examples](examples) 🔍

 ## Type safety
 **Wyvern** will back you up and prevent compiling if you've made a mistake 🌺